xavxyz/slacktube/README.md

   }
 }
 ```
-5. Deploy your app :)

-That's all, you are ready to push contents to any teams connected to your app.
+That's all, deploy your app & you are ready to push contents to any teams connected to your app.

 # Basic enhancements
 You can customize the attachments in `/server/lib/slack_module.js`.
 You may read the [Slack attachments doc](https://api.slack.com/docs/attachments) to better understand how to deal with it.

 # Where to lead this app next
+* Check whether the app is connected to a channel or an user.
+If it's an user, use Slack's API method to post in user (for ex: slackbot)
 * Add metrics tracking to the links by passing through the app and then redirect to Youtube or wherever you need to lead the user.
 * Add search slash command/slackbot to search directly in your Youtube channel or in TheFamily TV directory (tv.thefamily.co).
 * Push other content than videos if the user really use this app.

+# Contributions
+Do not hesitate to open issues, PR or even to hire me ;)